 (1) Table 9, Field Service Hours for DNP Requests, below outlines the availability of FSRs for performing DNP requests.

 (2) Disconnect orders requesting dates beyond the next Field Operational Day will be scheduled and performed by the MOU/EC according to availability of FSRs on the requested date.
-Field activities for disconnection service begin at 0800.

 (3) The MOU/EC will not disconnect a Customer’s electric service for non-payment on a day preceding a weekend or holiday or after-hours.

+(a) LP&L will disconnect on a day preceding a weekend if the CR has personnel available on those days to take payments, make payment arrangements with the customer, and request reconnection of service.

+(b) LP&L will not disconnect for non-payment on a day preceding a holiday, including Fridays prior to a Monday holiday.

 Table 9.
 Field Service Hours for DNP Requests